-- (a) See "Appendix A Certain Financial Information Regarding the Participants" for other outstanding debt of the Participants. - (b) Unaudited. - (c) Neither the Bond Resolution nor Texas law requires that the Master District maintain any particular sum in the Debt Service Fund; however, pursuant to the Bond Resolution and the Trust Indenture, a Reserve Fund equivalent to six months' debt service requirement on the Bonds and Outstanding Contract Bonds has been established as security for the Bonds and Outstanding Contract Bonds.
+(a) Includes the Bonds, excludes the Refunded Bonds.
+See "Appendix A - Certain Financial Information Regarding the Participants" for other outstanding debt of the Participants.

+- (c) Neither the Bond Resolution nor Texas law requires that the Master District maintain any particular sum in the Debt Service Fund; however, pursuant to the Bond Resolution and the Trust Indenture, a Reserve Fund equivalent to six months' debt service requirement on the Bonds and Outstanding Contract Bonds has been established as security for the Bonds and Outstanding Contract Bonds.
 Pursuant to the Bond Resolution and the Trust Indenture, a determination is made with respect to amount, if any, of additional deposits to the Reserve Fund upon the issuance of additional contract tax bonds.
 No assurances can be made that additional monies will be deposited upon the issuance of additional contract tax bonds. - (d) A Reserve Fund currently established in a fixed amount generally equivalent to six months debt service requirements on the Bonds and Outstanding Contract Bonds has been established as security for the owners of such bonds.
 Pursuant to the Trust Indenture, the Master District may adjust the amount required to be on deposit in the Reserve Fund each time it issues additional contract bonds.
 At the discretion of the Master District, the issuance of such additional contract bonds may result in the amount required to be on deposit in the Reserve Fund being less than six months debt service requirements on the Outstanding Contract Bonds.
 No assurance can be made that additional monies will be deposited to the Reserve Fund or that the amount required to be on deposit in the Reserve Fund will be maintained at any particular amount upon the issuance of additional contract bonds. - (e) Based upon 3.5 residents per completed single family home and detached condo and 2.5 residents per occupied apartment unit.
-As of May 1, 2016 the apartments were 96% occupied.
+As of April 1, 2017, the Sendera Apartments were 98% occupied (245 units) and the Santal Apartments were 97% occupied (229 units).